 The Difference Between a Buyer’s Agent and Seller’s Agent

 Speaking of the seller, they have an agent too, right?
 Most likely, yes.
 The seller’s agent, or listing agent, represents the seller and makes sure their best interests are being protected.
 Since there are two parties in any real estate transaction (the seller and the buyer), it only makes sense that each party would have a professional to advise them, manage the technicalities of the transaction, and fight for their party’s greatest advantage.
 And while both agents can set up home tours and give general professional insights, the main goal of a seller’s agent is to see their client achieve their ideal outcome in the transaction.
 What does that mean for you as a buyer?
 Well, it means you need someone rigorous and discerning in your corner.

 The Benefits of Hiring a Buyer’s Agent

 You can rest assured that by hiring a skilled and experienced buyer’s agent, you’ll be reaping the rewards.
 Showings and inspections will be expertly coordinated for you, negotiations will be scrupulously held on your behalf, contracts will be meticulously written, and the entire transaction will be kept on schedule to give the most stress-free real estate buying experience possible.
 The best part?
-It’s likely to save you from over-paying on a property and it doesn’t cost you a dime.
-Buyer’s agents are compensated by the seller as part of their initial listing agreement, meaning you can relish all the benefits of being represented while knowing it’s not cutting into your bottom line.
+It’s likely to save you from over-paying on a property.
+Buyer’s agents are usually compensated by the seller as part of their initial MLS listing agreement with their agent.
+So you do not need to add any commission cost to the final sales price of the property.
 We call that a win-win situation.